Juan Fernando Hermosa: Death

-After his release, he went to live with his father in Nueva Loja, Sucumbíos.
+After his release, Hermosa went to live with his father in Nueva Loja, Sucumbíos.
 On the day of his 20th birthday, he was found dead on the banks of the Aguarico River.
-It was revealed by police that five hooded individuals were responsible for the murder, managing to identify Hermosa through documents in his wallet, as his face was disfigured and with signs of torture, cut with machetes and riddled with bullets.
+It was revealed by police that five hooded individuals were responsible for the murder.
+Police had to identify Hermosa through documents in his wallet, as he showed signs of having been tortured—his face was disfigured, he appeared to have been cut with machetes, and he was riddled with bullets.

 Documentary

 In 2011, the documentary Tras las sombras del niño del terror, directed, produced and written by Vladimir and Marco Soasti, premiered.